ashwath-bala-s/Demand-Forecasting-and-Performance-Analysis-in-Meal-Delivery-Company-Using-Power-BI/README.md

 **Problem Statement:**

 The client, a meal delivery company with multiple fulfillment centers across various cities, seeks to improve its demand forecasting capabilities.
 The goal is to develop a Power BI Dashboard to predict weekly demand for upcoming weeks.
 This will assist the fulfillment centers in planning the stock of perishable raw materials and optimizing staffing levels.
-The solution involves integrating and analyzing data from three different datasets to provide accurate and actionable forecasts using Power BI.

 **Dataset:**